-Thanks to our marketing team, we Dataikers have been travelling around a lot lately to attend Big Data trade shows and events.
+Thanks to our marketing team, we Dataikers have been travelling around a lot lately to attend Big Data events and tradeshows.
 Recently, we were at the Hadoop Summit in Dublin and just last month spent a few days at Strata London (see our cool booth below).
 Here are a few trends and insights I thought worthwhile to share after listening to talks and speaking with existing or prospective clients, big data experts, and other big data software vendors.

 The Hype Around Streaming Analytics

 The night before Hadoop Summit in Dublin, I attended the Hadoop User Group Ireland, hosted by our partner Sonra Intelligence.
 There I got a deep dive into the new(er) streaming analytics frameworks such as Apache Storm or Apache Kafka that are gaining a lot of traction thanks to rapidly maturing products and a host of real-world use cases, from real-time fraud detection to complex event processing or cybersecurity.